 Q How often do they meet?

-This is at the discretion of the Coordinator, with a minimum of 5 meetings a year - so that can earn all your CPD points through attending these meetings.
+This is at the discretion of the Coordinator, with a minimum of four meetings a year.
 Most groups run on average of 6 - 12 meetings a year.

 Q Is there a charge to attend the meetings?

 Yes, a small fee is to cover the cost of hall hire, speakers and refreshments.
 Coordinators volunteer to run the meetings and are not paid to do so.
 Members can enjoy a discounted fee - non-members are welcome to attend but will pay a higher fee.